Everything-Explained/web-client/src/views/home/rules.md

 author: Jaeiya

 LOVE
-: One rule to "Rule" them all. ___Show Love for one another___; there is no rule greater than this.
-The rules below are explicit reminders for those moments when we forget to love.
+: One rule to "Rule" them all. ___Practice Love for one another___.
+We're not perfect, so **practicing** love is the best we can hope for.
+Because _we're subject to the ebb and flow of this life_, sometimes we're incapable of showing Love; the explicit rules below are for those difficult moments.

 ~~break~~

 LANGUAGE
 : > **1.1**
-  >> This is something with 1.1
+  >> Using provocative language such as cussing or cursing will only be tolerated within the proper context of personal expression (when it's appropriate).
+Use common sense.

   > **1.2**
-  >> Using provocative language such as cussing or cursing will only be tolerated within the proper context of personal expression (when it's appropriate).
-Keep in mind that it's not appropriate most of the time.

-  > **1.3**
   >> Any language that violates 1.1 will NOT be tolerated; this includes language barriers. _(ex: cursing in spanish to an english speaking person)_

   > **2.1**
   >> All our members have a right to be as anonymous as they wish.
 Provoking a member to divulge personal details about themselves is forbidden.

   > **3.1**
   >> Currently, English is the preferred lanugage of Noumenae.
-If you wish to have a discussion in another language, you're welcome to create your own channel on the site. _(Personal channels are still a work in progress)_
+If you wish to have a discussion in another language, private chat will be available in the future. _(Personal channels are still a work in progress)_

 ~~break~~